-Revocation checking is only applicable to FTP_ITC.1 and FIA_X509_EXT.1/REV. The TOE does not use certificate revocation checking for communication between TOE components.
-FMC only supports CRL, while FTD supports use of both CRL and OCSP (including verification of the OCSP signing purpose in the certificate that signs the OCSP response) for the purpose of validating IPsec VPN peers.
-FTD supports CRL for other purposes, i.e. for validation of syslog server certificates for both the TLS connections to TLS servers.
+FMC and FXOS only support CRL, while FTD supports use of both CRL and OCSP (including verification of the OCSP signing purpose in the certificate that signs the OCSP response).
+FTD supports CRL for other purposes, i.e., for validation of syslog server certificates for both the TLS connections to TLS servers.